How to Get Rid of (not set) in Landing Pages of Your Google Analytics Report

 What is ‘(not set)’ in Google Analytics Report?

-Google Analytics assigns the value ‘(not set)’ when it has NOT received any information for the dimension you have selected.
-One of the reports in Google Analytics where you may see the (not set) value more often than not, is that of Landing Page.
+Google Analytics assigns the value ‘(not set)’ when it has not received any information for the dimension you have selected.
+This often occurs in the Landing Page report, signifying that Google Analytics couldn’t capture the starting point (first page viewed) for a user’s session.

 Problem #1: Session Expiry:

-This can often happen with websites with lengthy content or embedded videos as well as eCommerce websites offering a variety of products.
-Think of all the times when you may have opened a new tab only to be distracted to compare the best prices and come back to the original tab later.
+This situation commonly occurs on websites with lengthy content or embedded videos, as well as on eCommerce sites with a wide range of products.
+For instance, imagine you open a new tab to compare prices or get distracted while browsing, then return to the original tab later.

 Entry -> Event 1 -> Event 2 -> Event 3 -> Event 4 -> Exit